-This is commonly noticed on many Android phones.
-When you try to scan a network which is hidden, you will not be able to connect to it.
-To solve this problem, you can either unhide the network if you have access to the network settings or you can add the network manually to connect to it.
-To add the network manually, you must know the network name (SSID) and password as well as the encryption type.
+It is commonly noticed on many Android phones.
+When you try to scan a hidden network, you will not be able to connect to it.
+To solve this problem, you can either unhide the network if you have access to the network settings or add the network manually to connect to it.
+To add the network manually, you must know the network name (SSID) and password, and encryption type.

 - Switch On your Wi-Fi by going into the Settings menu of your phone and tapping on Wi-Fi.

-- Now tap on the button next to the icon to switch on Wi-Fi so that it begins scanning the networks.
+- Now tap on the button next to the icon to switch on Wi-Fi to begin scanning the networks.

-- At the bottom of the screen, you will notice the option to Add Wi-Fi network.
+- At the bottom of the screen, you will notice the option to add a Wi-Fi network.
 Tap on it.

 What to do when the Wi-Fi Connection Keeps Dropping?

 Does the Wi-Fi connection disconnect every time your phone goes to sleep?
 The problem of a dropping connection is usually caused by the settings of your Wi-Fi which may cause the Wi-Fi to disconnect every time your phone is in sleep mode.
 The settings can be changed so that the Wi-Fi is on all the time and you do not miss out on important emails or messages when your phone is inactive.
 Access the Wi-Fi settings to change your settings so that your Wi-Fi is always On.
 Check Solution 10 for further details.

 What if my Wi-Fi Won’t turn on?